Reading time: 4 minutes

 Being willing to be known is a discipline.
 Sometimes the cost of being known isn’t worth the reward.
 Hiding seems better than facing the humiliation of being known.
 There are times when you won’t be ready for the exposure.
-That’s okay temporarily.
+That’s okay for the moment.

 But hiding in shame isn’t really an option for the Christian.
 God won’t let you hide forever.
 You are salt and light (Matthew 5:13-16).
-He calls each one of us out of hiding and into a relationship with Him, others, and our self.
+He calls each of us out of hiding and into a relationship with Him, others, and ourselves.

-If you struggle to tolerate being known, the least risky way to begin is keeping a private journal.
+If you struggle to tolerate being known, keeping a private journal is the least risky way to begin.
 Make time to write consistently.
 As you journal and reread your writing, you begin to see yourself from an outside perspective.